Elucript/Musescore-Downloader/README.md

 # Musescore-Downloader

+# IMPORTANT READERS NOTICE
+do what you please with this application but do not resell / redistribute scores and midi files without giving proper credit or you will be violating musescore tos!
 Ever wanted to play your favorite song on a new instrument you are trying to learn, searched for the song, and wanted to download it from Musescore only to get scammed 50 bucks?
 Well, not anymore!
 With the Musescore downloader, you can download any song along with midi (for you fl studio nerds) as you wish.

 THIS ONLY WORKS ON WINDOWS COMPUTERS